dnlserrano/dnlserrano.github.io/_posts/2016-01-24-tracheal-fire.markdown

 With a career that goes as far back as 2009, I only really got to know Tory Lanez after his WeDidIt-produced EP ["Cruel Intentions"](http://www.hotnewhiphop.com/tory-lanez-cruel-intentions-new-mixtape.115895.html).
 In the sickest song of that EP, "In For It", RL Grime produces a kick-filled, hi hat-sprinkled and time-warp-tinted beat only matched by Tory Lanez's delivery of a dark, honest and very real ambiance and overall mood.
 The rest of the songs speak for themselves and I believe this EP stands out as both a work of Tory Lanez as well as a WeDidIt very well-crafted production effort.

 Tory has since then dropped two other mixtapes, ["Chixtape III"](http://www.hotnewhiphop.com/tory-lanez-chixtape-3-new-mixtape.116189.html) and ["The New Toronto"](http://www.hotnewhiphop.com/tory-lanez-the-new-toronto-new-mixtape.116190.html), this last one containing the banger "Makaveli", in which Tory shows he doesn't just sing but he is also able to spit fast, nasty, sing-along-type rhymes.
 And also "Other Side", to reminds us he "came from the bottom" and that "they did [him] no favors."
 His ego is enormous.
-"Illest nigga since big poppa."
+"Illest n\*gga since big poppa."

 Aside from the EPs and mixtapes, Tory has been putting out [song](https://www.youtube.com/watch?v=-rO7_UAxBqk) [after](https://www.youtube.com/watch?v=xUq1rZ7mmns) [song](https://www.youtube.com/watch?v=7K239Z8YzWI) unrelated with any of the aforementioned projects.
 They're heavy.
 Get on it.